 Importing assets as legacy ECF assets

-In this case, Episerver Commerce uses the ECF BLOB Provider to manage asset files and adds the asset to Catalog Node/Entry through the Asset tab in Catalog Management.
+In this case, Episerver Commerce is using the ECF BLOB Provider to manage the asset files and adding the asset to Catalog Node/Entry through the Asset tab in Catalog Management.

 To import using the legacy Asset Management system, use the uselegacy parameter: